Lehigh Valley Silk Mills: Child labor and female employment

 In 1925, around the Lehigh Valley area, a study of immigrant women conducted by the United States Department of Labor and the United States Women's Bureau illustrated that there was a large shift in the number of wives and mothers that occupied positions in the silk mill industry.
 In the early 1900s the silk mills employed a large population of girls under the age of 18 who worked to financially support their families during this time of economic distress.
-Areas within the Lehigh Valley such as, Allentown and South Bethlehem, had two to threefold more girls under the age of 18 working compared to women over the age of 25.
+Areas within the Lehigh Valley, such as Allentown and South Bethlehem, had two to threefold more girls under the age of 18 working compared to women over the age of 25.
 As the 1900s began to take shape, starting around the 1920s, the age of women changed drastically as new progressive laws pushed young females out of the industry.
-New legislation during this time lead to an increase in employment of married women in labor industries.
+New legislation during this time led to an increase in employment of married women in labor industries.

 The shift from child labor to the labor of adult, married women was one that all progressive pioneers strived for, yet may have seemed pessimistic during the late 19th century to early 20th century.
 As families began to require a higher level of financial assistance, this led to a need for at least more than one source of income.
-Wages at silk mills were often much lower than that needed to be able to efficiently support a family; although, the wage was helpful as it was better than no income at all.
-Even with respect to the new legislation passed, parents still kept their kids out of the workforce well over the legal age of fourteen.
+Wages at silk mills were often much lower than that needed to be able to efficiently support a family, although the wage was helpful as it was better than no income at all.
+Even with respect to the new legislation passed, parents still kept their children out of the workforce well over the legal age of fourteen.
 By the late 1920s it was widely acceptable to see women work outside of the house in order to provide additional income for families.
 In addition, young children were able to maintain more years of schooling, ultimately increasing their human capital for future endeavors.